Twelve things to do in Puerto Vallarta, Mexico, the city that overflows with activity and attracts repeat visitors

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.

-This article was also published on Midlife Boulevard.
+Note: This article was also published on Midlife Boulevard.